9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 This comment is a directive to the compiler, called a *pragma*, which tells it to enable a language extension.
 The `TypeSynonymInstances` language extension makes the above code legal.
-We\'ll encounter a few other language extensions in this chapter, and a handful more later in this book.
+We'll encounter a few other language extensions in this chapter, and a handful more later in this book.